 With islands off islands and scalloped coastlines, it’s no wonder we crave aerial views of Tasmania.

-Add rugged peaks and rainforest, and a patchwork of lavender and canola fields.
+Add rugged peaks and rainforests, and a patchwork of lavender and canola fields.

 Soar over the state’s scenic features on zip-lines, ropes courses, chairlifts, hot-air balloons, helicopters and light planes.